Basket Setting vs. Prong Setting: Understanding the Differences

 The cut of the stone and the band's color often dominate the conversation regarding engagement ring selection.
 But what about the setting that joins the band and the stone together?
-Its job is to highlight the partnership of the other two components, but don’t assume that it relegates it to a background role.
+Its job is to highlight the partnership of the other two components while keeping your center stone securely in place, but don’t assume that it relegates it to a background role.
 You might not notice it, especially if it is designed to give you an unobstructed view.
 Or it might hold your attention with the same tenacity it grips a cluster of accent stones.

 If you want to understand why rings incorporate this extra basket feature or choose to stick with the classic prong setting found in many solitaire engagement rings, we’ve got it all bundled together for you.